neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

         *is_time* -- If False (default), returns the zero-based index.
 If True, returns the time from the beginning of the trace to the cursor position.

+.. function:: get_halfwidth(active=True)

+    Returns the half-maximal amplitude of an event in the specified channel.Uses the currently measured values, i.e. does not update measurements if thepeak or base window cursors have changed.
+Only implemented for the active channel.

+        **Arguments:**

+        *active* -- If True, returns the current half-maximal amplitude within the active channel.

+        **Returns:**

+        The half-maximal amplitude in units of x-units.
+Returns a negative value upon failure.

 .. function:: get_latency(\*args)

     Returns the latency value (in x-units) determined by the latency cursors set in the cursors settings menu.
 Call :func:`measure()` or hit enter to update the cursors.